dthain/compilers-fa23/codegen.md

 complex examples with complex expressions, control flow statements, and functions.
 (You tested all the bad cases in previous stages, so you don't need to include bad cases now.)

-You can also try these [example test cases](https://github.com/dthain/compilerbook-examples/tree/master/tests/codegen) that come with the textbook but note that they don't cover the features specific to [B-Minor 2023](bminor).
-We will evaluate your code using these and some other hidden test cases.

 As always, exercise good style in programming by choosing sensible variable names, breaking complex tasks down into smaller functions, and using constructive comments where appropriate.